Where to find a Windows flat bed scanner

 Computers with scanners are identified with a scanner sticker.
-Scanners are available:
+Windows-based scanners are available:

 FAB general lab:

 If you are looking for bulk scanning, see:

 Place the document you want to scan face down in the scanner, making sure to align the page with the top and left edges of the scanning area.
 Close the lid, and press the largest button on top of the scanner (it has a picture of a scanner on it).